ajgon/goomiak/README.md

 ~/goomiak$ make all
 ```

-There are also many tests, which I found, in the [tests/other](tests/other) directory.
+There are also many tests, which I found, in the [tests](tests) directory.
 If you plan to write your own Z80 emulator, they may provide some help.

 ## License